teoremma/pgen-rs/README.md

 Also, all variables are strings (for now).
 We don't have any logic to parse a numeric field into a numeric variable.

+## Additional information
+This work was done for a class project.
+The sections here are provided for purposes of evaluating this project.

+### Challenges

+There are three main challenges we face(d).

+1. **The .pgen format.** This format is difficult and varied.
+We ended up only supporting one type (`0x02`) of storage mode among many because of two
+   reasons: (1) it was simpler and (2) it is the easiest to query and filter.
+   There are good reasons for having the other formats (see the spec), but it was enough work already to parse the simple format we ended up working with.
+2. **The expression language.** Although we have stuck with a premade expression language for simplicity, it is the reason why our querying and filtering is so simplistic at present.
+Incorporating an existing expression language was already a challenge; we expect designing and incorporating a new one to be even more difficult.
+3. **Performance** One of our main goals was to make a more performant way of filtering and querying.
+Yet outputting a .pgen to a .vcf without any filters initially took signficantly longer than simply copying the .vcf.
+In theory there should be only a little overhead and not an order of magnitude of difference in execution time.
+We had to put in some engineering work - especially to understand file I/O in Rust - to improve the speeds.
+There still is a sizable difference on big files (a 4GB .vcf takes ~5s to copy but ~20s for us to convert from .pgen), but for most files the difference is small enough.
+We think that we are not that limited by file I/O anymore, but we didn't profile especially carefully.

+### Remaining work

+The **Next Steps** section above details additional work we would like to do, as well as some sections beneath it.

+### Group information
+Group number: 10

+* Emmanuel Anaya Gonzalez
+* Cole Kurashige